-was born out of frustration with the hierarchical nature of file systems
+TMSU was born out of frustration with the hierarchical nature of filesystems

 Overview

-is a tool for tagging your files.
-It provides a simple command-line tool for applying tags and a virtual file-system so that you can get a tagged based view of your files from within any other program.
+TMSU is a tool for tagging your files.
+It provides a simple command-line tool for applying tags and a virtual filesystem so that you can get a tag-based view of your files from within any other program.

-does not alter your files in any way: they remain unchanged on disk, or on the network, wherever you put them. maintains its own database and you simply gain an additional tag-based view based upon the tags you set up.
+TMSU does not alter your files in any way: they remain unchanged on disk, or on the network, wherever you put them.
+TMSU maintains its own database and you simply gain an additional view, which you can mount, based upon the tags you set up.
+The only commitment required is your time and there's absolutely no lock-in.

 Quick Tour